baliw/vast-xml/README.md

 Currently included in the test suite are:

-* linear ad with a companion ad
+1. linear ad with a companion ad
-* wrapper ad
+1. wrapper ad
+1. _More pending..._

-_The VAST spec is, well vast, and contains a lot of different edge cases.
-Pull requests and collaboration in full rounding-out this module welcome._
+The VAST spec is, well vast, and contains a lot of different corner cases.

+**Pull requests, feedback and collaboration in fully rounding-out this module is more than welcome.**

 ## Misc